fholger/openvr_fsr/README.md

 To switch between FSR and NIS, set the parameter `useNIS` either to `false` (FSR, default) or `true` (NIS).

+### In-game hotkeys

+By default, a few hotkeys are enabled which you can use to modify certain options of the mod on the fly.
+While it is not technically possible to switch the mod on and off, you can switch between FSR and NIS and also adjust the sharpness and sharpen radius dynamically.
+Note that any changes you make via the hotkeys is *not* persisted in the config file and will be reset to the values i the config on the next game launch.

+By default, the following hotkeys are available.
+You can configure the keys in the config file and also disable hotkeys altogether.

+* F1 - toggles between FSR and NIS.
+* F2 - toggles debug mode on or off.
+* F3 - decreases sharpness by 0.05.
+* F4 - increases sharpness by 0.05.
+* F5 - decreases sharpening radius by 0.05.
+* F6 - increases sharpening radius by 0.05.
+* F7 - take a screen capture of the final output and save it as a .dds file next to the DLL location

 ### Performance considerations

 While rendering at a lower resolution will save you performance (which is the entire point),